Opening the immune system’s “black box”

 LA JOLLA, CA— In the global quest to get the ongoing AIDS epidemic under control, dozens of HIV vaccine candidates have been tested in clinical trials but a safe and effective HIV vaccine has yet to emerge.
 Until now, researchers trying to understand why so many attempts have failed, had been limited to measuring antibody titers in peripheral blood weeks or months after immunization with a vaccine candidate, while germinal centers, the central hub for the generation and fine-tuning of high-affinity antibodies, had remained something of a “black box.”

-Now, for the very first time, researchers at La Jolla Institute for Allergy and Immunology were able to directly probe germinal centers and shed light on the immunological processes by which a vaccine elicits a protective immune response.
+Now, for the very first time, researchers at La Jolla Institute for Immunology were able to directly probe germinal centers and shed light on the immunological processes by which a vaccine elicits a protective immune response.
 Their findings, published in the current issue of Cell Reports, revealed important immunological features and bottlenecks that determine whether immunization is successful and provide a valuable tool to track the potential of novel HIV vaccine candidates in upcoming human phase I clinical trials.

 “When you can’t measure what’s going on in germinal centers to find out what went wrong, you don’t know how to best move forward,” says the study’s lead author Shane Crotty, Ph.D., a professor in the Institute’s Division of Vaccine Discovery.
 “This has been a long standing problem in immunology and the failure to develop a HIV vaccine has highlighted the problem because it has proven particularly difficult to generate protective immunity against the virus.”